lucat1/fast-ternary-convolution/README.md

 fi
 ```

-## Adding new optimizations
+## Adding New Optimizations

 To introduce a new optimization you need to:
-1. Add a new directory under `include/impl`.
+1. Add a new directory under `include/main_impls` or `include/minor_impls`, depending on whether or not this is a major improvement or just a minor change.
 2. Add a new `tab.hpp` header file to this new directory.
-3. Add a new directory under `src/impl`.
+3. Add a new directory under `src/main_impls` or `src/minor_impls`.
 4. Add a new `tab.cpp` file to his new directory.
 5. Define a new namespace for this new optimization.
 6. To `src/main.cpp` add a new element to `vector<Implementation> impls` where you give a name to the optimization, specify the order of the tensor dimensions, and the convolution function.

-## Adding measurements
+## Adding Measurements

 To time a specific operation, for example ternary GEMM, surround the call of the procedure with a call to `measure_point` defined in `measure.hpp`:
 ```C++